 Each year, a large number of our incoming first-year students come to Eckerd undecided about an academic major.
-But eventually all students find their way into one of close to 40 majors offered at Eckerd, a major that matches their interests and passions.
+But eventually all students find their way into one of 40 majors offered at Eckerd, a major that matches their interests and passions.

-Our goal is to help each student find the area that speaks to his or her interests, and to help students cultivate those interests over time.
+We help each student find the area that speaks to his or her interests, and help students cultivate those interests over time.

-How do we do that?
 The goal of a liberal arts and sciences education is to help students see their world through a variety of lenses.
-Examining the natural, cultural, social, behavioral, and aesthetic world helps to augment the experience of studying everything, from Ancient Studies to Marine Science, from Visual Arts to Psychology, and beyond.
+Examining the natural, cultural, social, behavioral and aesthetic world helps to augment the experience of studying everything—from Ancient Studies to Marine Science, from Visual Arts to Psychology, and beyond.

 A liberal arts and sciences education also allows students to draw from a variety of theoretical, methodological and philosophical frameworks to inform their own educational journey.

 There really is no limit to what you can do with your degree, even if you start your education at Eckerd as “Undecided.”

 The chart above illustrates how our first-year “undecided” students end up choosing a major (or two) in a wide variety of disciplines (groups A-I).

 Group C: Biology, Biochemistry, Chemistry

 Group D: History, E. Asian Studies, Philosophy, Religious Studies, Ancient Studies, American Studies